 Also read: We tracked 300,000 trees only to find that rainforests are losing their power to help humanity

-Biomes are defined as "the world's major communities, classified according to the predominant vegetation and characterized by adaptations of organisms to that particular environment".
+Biomes are defined as "the world's major communities, classified according to the predominant vegetation and characterised by adaptations of organisms to that particular environment".
 The climate and geography of a region determine what type of biome can exist in that region.
-Each biome is unique in that it has its unique weather and temperature patterns, plant and animal species.
+Each biome is unique in its unique weather and temperature patterns, and plant and animal species.

 Video: Rainforests 101